psmak3/psmak3.github.io/_posts/global/2017-03-01-global-frenchprez.md

 ![](http://g8fip1kplyr33r3krz5b97d1.wpengine.netdna-cdn.com/wp-content/uploads/2016/11/GettyImages-626141270-714x476.jpg)

 This guy was the former Prime Minister of France under Sarkozy (so yes, the PM and president are different things there, so weird).
-He won the primary to represent his 'Repbulican' party, whatever the hell that is in France.
+He won the primary to represent his 'Republican' party, whatever the hell that is in France.

 Anyway, this turd has been lying for years that his wife has not been paid for a job she never had, about $900,000 to be exact.
 'Who cares', you may say.
 Well, who was paying her that money and why?
 Maybe to get favors from her husband?
 Maybe the Russians were paying her to let her do things that Russians want her to do?
 Maybe aliens paid her in space dollars to let down their guard for a future invasion?
 In other words, we do not know.